CivicActions/ssp-toolkit/docs/ssp.md

 • Associated risk and NIST control
 • Recommended mitigation strategy
 POA&Ms are tracked throughout the lifecycle of the system until its mitigation.
 All POA&Ms are reviewed on a monthly basis by CivicActions Information System Security Officer to ensure all mitigation strategies are continuing as documented.

-##### LINCS

-The LINCS Technology Project follows the U.S. Department of Education Information Technology Security, Handbook for Information Technology Security, Certification and Accreditation Procedures (Handbook OCIO-05) procedures in managing POA&Ms.

-### CA-6: Security Authorization

-##### LINCS

-The LINCS Technology Project follows the Department of Education, Office of the Chief Information Officer, Handbook for Information Assurance Security Policy, Information Assurance Program (Handbook OCIO-01) and U. S. Department of Education Information Technology Security, Handbook for Information Technology Security, Certification and Accreditation Procedures (Handbook OCIO-05) procedures.
-The LINCS Technology Project system received its first three-year security accreditation on March 3, 2009, and most recently received an ATO on February 5, 2016.
-ATO re-assessment will be performed every three years or when there is a major change to the application, in which a senior organizational official will sign and approve the security accreditation.

 ### CA-7: Continuous Monitoring